ymoldabe/backend/1337b04rd/README.md

 - Creating posts and comments
 - Managing user sessions, avatars and names
-- Interacting with the SQLite database
+- Interacting with the PostgreSQL database
 - Integrating with external services like S3 storage and The Rick and Morty API

 By implementing these tests, you will: